Lab 01: Dealing with Spatial Data in Python

 Loading data#

-We can also load in data from data formats like csv
+We can also load in data with formats like csv

 , json